 Ubl has worked extensively with patient advocacy organizations in health policy, including longstanding service on the board of the National Health Council, a leading umbrella organization for voluntary health care organizations and has been personally involved with JDRF (formerly known as the Juvenile Diabetes Research Foundation).

-He is routinely recognized as one of Washington’s most effective advocates by Washington political publications, and, in August 2016, was named one of the Top 20 Most Influential People in Healthcare by Modern Healthcare, a Top Lobbyist by The Hill and a top health influencer by Medical Marketing & Media and PR Week magazines.
+He is routinely recognized as one of Washington’s most effective advocates, and, in 2017, was named for the second year in a row to Modern Healthcare’s “100 Most Influential People in Healthcare by Modern Healthcare, a Top Lobbyist by The Hill and a top health influencer by Medical Marketing & Media and PR Week magazines.

 Prior to AdvaMed, Ubl was vice president of legislation for the Federation of American Hospitals.
 He began his Washington career on Capitol Hill.